FlowFuse/website/src/blog/2024/08/using-mqtt-sparkplugb-with-node-red.md

 ### Types of Sparkplug B Messages

-Sparkplug B defines several message types to handle different aspects of device communication:
+Sparkplug B defines several message types to handle different aspects of communication:

 - **NBIRTH**: Announced when a device initially connects to the system, detailing the metrics it will report.
 - **NDATA**: Sent periodically to provide updated values for the device's metrics.
 - **NDEATH**: Indicates that a device has disconnected or is no longer available.
 - **NCMD**: Allows for sending commands to a device for remote control or configuration.
 - **DBIRTH**: Sent immediately upon deployment and connection to the MQTT broker, often used for dynamic configurations or updates.
-- **REBIRTH**: Similar to `DBIRTH`, used to announce that a device has reconnected or restarted.
 - **DDEATH**: Used to indicate that a device has been removed or is no longer available, complementing `NDEATH`.

 ## Key Components of a Sparkplug B Payload